-Media AMWA is part of AMWA’s growing interest in the medical humanities with a focus on Film & Medicine.
-We employ the power of film as a tool for education and advocacy.
-The films this community features are relevant to AMWA’s work to improve healthcare, address healthcare disparities, promote gender equity, and empower women.
-LEARN MORE
+Media AMWA is part of AMWA’s growing interest in the medical humanities with a focus on film & medicine.
+Film has the power to change the way we see the world by offering a different lens and for some, a new perspective.
+AMWA promotes film as a tool for education and advocacy.
+The films we feature are relevant to AMWA’s work to improve healthcare, address healthcare disparities, promote gender equity, and empower women.

 AMWA ‘s initiative to promote Dance, Theater, and Medicine creates a platform for the exchange of research and ideas to blend the performing arts with the practice of medicine.
 We hope that this initiative improves our understanding of the human experience, leading to a more equitable and diverse system of healthcare.
 By exploring the intersection between dance, theater arts, and medicine, we enhance our understanding of the human experience.

 Understanding the role that women physicians have played in the history of medicine and of the world will help gain greater insights to addressing current challenges.
 The past informs the present and provides insight into the future.
 AMWA’s own rich 100+ year history is a legacy of strength, solidarity, and service.
 Visit our historical exhibits on Women Physicians in World War I, Elizabeth Blackwell Awardees, and women physician suffragists to learn more about the remarkable contributions of women physicians within historical contexts.